materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ## Dockerfile

 The SimPARTIX app is actually running within a docker container.
 [Docker](https://www.docker.com/) is a powerful tool to provide a well defined architecture with all necessary libraries.
 The docker file provided below is the instruction to build up a so called image in which all programs (such as python) and libraries (such as the python libraries) are defined.
-We build up this image based on a already present image that exist for SimPARTIX and which is hosted on the Fraunhofer own [docker image repository](ub.cc-asp.fraunhofer.de).
+We build up this image based on an already present image that exist for SimPARTIX and which is hosted on the Fraunhofer own [docker image repository](ub.cc-asp.fraunhofer.de).
-In this image, the libraries for SimPARTIX and ProPARTIX are already included such as numpy, pandas etc while applying the very same strategy as explained in this section.
+In this image, the libraries for SimPARTIX and ProPARTIX are already included such as numpy or pandas while applying the very same strategy as explained in this section.
 This is the reason for which they have not to be included again in the file [requirements.txt](#requirementstxt) again.
 If you are unfamiliar with docker, continue first with one of the vast options for docker tutorial.
 Docker has a steep learning curve though.

 We provide the content of our docker file and describe its content afterwards